facebook/react/docs/docs/getting-started.md

 If you're just interested in playing around with React, you can use JSFiddle.
 Try starting from [this Hello World example code](https://jsfiddle.net/o9gspf3e/).
 You don't need to install anything; you can just modify the code and click "Run" to see if it works.

+If you prefer to use your own text editor, you can also download [this HTML file](/react/downloads/single-file-example.html), edit it, and open it from the local filesystem in your browser.
+It does a slow runtime code transformation, so don't use it in production.

 ## Creating a Single Page Application

 [Create React App](http://github.com/facebookincubator/create-react-app) is the best way to starting building a new React single page application.
 It sets up your development environment so that you can use the latest JavaScript features, provides a nice developer experience, and optimizes your app for production..